git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 * Keep the **Step Chord** button pressed to decrease the ratcheting setting of the note.
 * Press **MOD** to edit notes (see above).
 * Press **Y Div** to configure the sequencer mode (see above).
-* Keep the **Copy** button pressed and press a pad to store the note.
-Then (still keeping Copy pressed).
+* Keep the **Duplicate** button pressed and press a pad to store the note.
+Then (still keeping Duplicate pressed).
 Select different pads to insert the note with its settings.
 * Keep the **Mute** button pressed which changes the content of the pads:
     * Column 1: Selects the drum instrument of the row and shows its name in the display.
     * Column 2: Toggles mute of the drum sound of the row.